Weighted inhomogeneous regularization for inverse problems with indirect and incomplete measurement data: Weighted inhomogeneous regularization

+Using the normalized variances from the center and its neighboring patches, each patch can be identified as either `discontinuity,' `oscillation,' or `smoothness.'
+For smooth patches, a low variance is expected, while patches exhibiting oscillation or an edge are expected to have high variance.
+To differentiate between oscillation and an edge, we also consider the variances of neighboring patches.
+For oscillatory regions, we anticipate both center and neighborhood patches to have high variances, while for edges isolated from oscillations, the center patch shows high variance with low variances in neighboring patches.
+This variance-based feature classification typically yields stable and accurate results, although it may fail if an edge is surrounded by oscillations.

-Unlike smoothness and oscillation, discontinuity happens at a point in 1D signals and along a curve or line in 2D images.
-A significant gradient typically characterizes discontinuity under discretization, which motivates us to consider pixel-wise estimation instead of patch-wise statistics.
-However, multifeatured solutions of our interest can also contain large amplitude oscillations with large gradients.
-Therefore, gradients directly computed from sample reconstructions are less helpful in precisely distinguishing discontinuity and large-amplitude oscillation.
-To better separate these two features, we consider their essential difference: discontinuity shows a one-time significant intensity change while oscillatory region periodically changes intensities.
-Consequently, we consider the gradients of reconstructions smoothened by the convolution with a kernel to make two features more distinguishable.
+In contrast to smoothness and oscillation, discontinuities or edges occur within a very narrow region.
+Significant gradients typically characterize discontinuities under discretization, leading us to prioritize pixel-wise estimation over patch-wise statistics.
+Nevertheless, our multifeatured solutions may also encompass large amplitude oscillations with significant gradients.
+Thus, gradients computed directly from sample reconstructions may not effectively differentiate discontinuity from large-amplitude oscillation.
+To improve separation, we focus on their primary distinction: discontinuities exhibit a one-time significant intensity change, while oscillatory regions show periodic intensity variations.
+Therefore, we apply convolution with a kernel to smooth the reconstruction gradients, enhancing the distinction between these two features.

-The convolution with a proper kernel can cancel out the periodic intensity variations in the oscillatory region, suppressing the oscillation amplitude toward zero.
-Hence, the gradients become relatively small as well.
-The kernel also smoothes out discontinuity but not as strongly as oscillation since the intensity variation is a one-time event without periodicity.
-One side next to a discontinuity has a more significant average intensity, while the other side has a smaller average intensity.
-Therefore, even after smoothing or averaging by the kernels, the elevation change happening at the discontinuity can still be captured.
-The gradients at the discontinuity after smoothing well estimate the size of elevation change from one side to the other.
+Convolution with an appropriate kernel can mitigate periodic intensity changes in the oscillatory region, reducing the oscillation amplitude toward zero.
+As a result, gradients also become relatively smaller.
+The kernel smooths out the discontinuity, but not to the same extent as the oscillation, since the intensity variation occurs only once without periodicity.
+One side adjacent to a discontinuity displays a higher average intensity, while the other side has a lower average intensity.
+Consequently, even after smoothing or averaging with kernels, the elevation change at the discontinuity can still be captured.
+The gradients at the discontinuity following smoothing provide a good estimate of the elevation change from one side to the other.

-In order to define the gradient of smoothened average reconstruction, we first denote the average reconstruction as follows:
+To define the gradient of the smoothed average reconstruction, we first denote the average reconstruction from the multiple reconstructions in \eqref{eq:multRecons} as follows: